seancorfield/next-jdbc/doc/friendly-sql-functions.md

 Consult the [java.sql.Blob documentation](https://docs.oracle.com/javase/8/docs/api/java/sql/Blob.html) for more ways to process it.

+### MS SQL Server

+By default, you won't get table names as qualifiers with Microsoft's JDBC driver (you might with the jTDS drive -- I haven't tried that recently).
+See this [MSDN forum post about `.getTableName()`](https://social.msdn.microsoft.com/Forums/sqlserver/en-US/55e8cbb2-b11c-446e-93ab-dc30658caf99/resultsetmetadatagettablename-returns-instead-of-table-name) for details.
+According to one of the answers posted there, if you specify `{:result-type :scroll-insensitive}` or `{:result-type :scroll-sensitive}` in the options for `execute!`, `execute-one!`, `plan`, or `prepare`, that will cause SQL Server to return table names for columns.
+I have not confirmed this.

 ### MySQL

 MySQL generally stores tables as files so they are case-sensitive if your O/S is (Linux) or case-insensitive if your O/S is not (Mac, Windows) but the column names are generally case-insensitive.
 This can matter when if you use `next.jdbc.result-set/as-lower-maps` because that will lower-case the table names (as well as the column names) so if you are round-tripping based on the keys you get back, you may produce an incorrect table name in terms of case.
 You'll also need to be careful about `:table-fn`/`:column-fn` because of this.